Descent (2007 film)

 Descent is a 2007 American rape-and-revenge thriller film directed by Talia Lugacy and produced by and starring Rosario Dawson.
-The plot centers on Maya, a college student who is brutally raped by an acquaintance, Jared.
+The plot centers on Maya, a college student who is date raped by an acquaintance, Jared.
 After the incident, she struggles to rebuild her life and eventually seeks revenge against Jared.

 Plot

 Maya is an upcoming artist and college student.
-In the winter of her senior year, Maya attends a fraternity party and meets a student named Jared who immediately starts courting her using all his eloquence behind which there is nothing but lies.
+In the winter of her senior year, Maya attends a fraternity party and meets a student named Jared, who is portrayed as a classic jock.
+Jared immediately starts courting her using all his eloquence behind which there is nothing but lies.
 Seduced by his lies, she accepts his invitation to dinner at a restaurant, then goes to his apartment, just to talk.
-They start to make out, but when Maya tells him to stop, Jared soon reveals his true self and brutally rapes her while uttering dehumanizing slurs in her ear.
+They start to make out, but when Maya tells him to stop, Jared soon reveals his true self and rapes her while uttering dehumanizing, racial slurs in her ear.

 Over the next year, Maya's personality changes.
 She becomes quiet and withdrawn, graduating from college and taking a job at a clothing store.
 She disconnects herself from society and other familiar surroundings while struggling to break free of the resulting depression and addiction.
 At night, she's someone else: a beauty at the nightclub scene, dancing, seductive, sniffing cocaine.
 Maya later meets and seeks out the help of a DJ she meets at a club, named Adrian, whom she confides in.

-Maya becomes Teachers Aide to a class Jared is in.
-One day, she catches him cheating on an exam and threatens to report it, but instead uses it as an opportunity to lure Jared to her apartment.
-Jared willingly complies.
-She manages to get her revenge against Jared by handcuffing him to her bed and blindfolding him.
-She starts talking to him and the topic turns dark, which Jared seems to notice.
-She then brings up the assault and begins to cry.
-Jared tries to reassure her but this only angers her, so she gags him.
-She then anally rapes him with an object for a couple of minutes and says many of the same things that Jared said to her as he screams and writhes around.
-This causes Jared to become physically aroused and ejaculate.
+Later on, Maya becomes a Teacher's Aide to a class Jared is in.
+One day, she catches him cheating on an exam and threatens to report it, but instead uses it as an opportunity to lure Jared to her apartment, telling him "I want to see you again".
+Jared willingly complies as he believes Maya indeed wants to see him again, unaware of her much darker intentions.